pvt-16/SPAIC/Lesson 2/Neural Networks.md

  model.hidden_layer_1.weight.data.normal_(std=0.01)
 `

+Here we are adding a helper module- method name view_classify - Developed by Udacity

 Now, just pass an image and run the network.
+This is the *forward pass*.

 Code at: https://github.com/pvt-16/SPAIC/blob/master/Lesson%202/nn_hidden_layer_forward_pass.py

 As you can see above, our network has basically no idea what this digit is.
 It's because we haven't trained it yet, all the weights are random!

+There is a gap between the correct labels and the 'predicted' label above.
 To measure how far our network's prediction is from the correct label, we use **loss function**

+### Loss
 Loss depends on output.
 Output depends on weights (and bias).
 So to minimize the loss, we must change weights.
 For the network to change/adjust weights, we use **Gradient descent**.
 Gradient is the slope of the loss function- points to the fastest descent.

-#### Backpropogation algorithm
+Algorithm for calculation loss: **Backpropogation algorithm**

-Chain of changes.
+This algo is basically a chain of changes.
 In forward pass, the output is used to calculate the loss and adjust the weights.
 The input is passed through the network again to see an output with lesser loss.
-In backward pass, after we get the output, we get the derivatives for the functions.
+In *backward pass*, after we get the output, we get the derivatives for the functions.
 As we propogate backwards, we multiply the incoming gradient with the function's gradient and so on until we reach the initial weights.
 Here, we can calculate the gradient of loss w.r.t. the weights.
 Subtract the gradient and start process again.

 Update our weights using this gradient with some learning rate 𝛼.